-For Bonneville Pool, meetings with the public indicated there was interest in maintaining a summer retention period, similar to 2011.
-Staff closed the Bonneville Pool to retention on February 18 with 940 fish retained in order to provide a summer retention period using the balance of the guideline.
-On April 30, the Compact adopted a four-day retention season for the weekends of June 15-16 and June 22-23.
-Catch during the four-day period was within expectations, resulting in a total catch estimate of 1.836 fish for Bonneville Pool total (Table 15).
+Staff closed the Bonneville Pool to retention on February 11 with 335 fish retained in order to provide a summer retention period using the balance of the guideline.
+On May 14, the Compact adopted a four-day retention season for the weekends of June 14-15 and June 21-22.
+Catch during the first three days was above expectations, with 682 fish kept through June 21.
+The fishery was closed on June 22 with a season total catch estimate of 1,017 fish for Bonneville Pool (Table 15).

-Retention continued through November 3 in The Dalles Pool and through May 20 in the John Day Pool (Table 14) with preliminary catches of 278 and 471 fish, respectively.
-The combined Zone 6 recreational catch of 2,585 was 92% of the combined recreational guideline of 2,800 white sturgeon (Table 15).
+Retention continued through November 11 in The Dalles Pool and through June 28 in the John Day Pool (Table 14) with preliminary catches of 311 and 507 fish, respectively.
+The combined Zone 6 recreational catch of 1,835 was 97% of the combined recreational guideline of 1,900 white sturgeon (Table 15).

-Due to normal delays in angler catch record card reporting, a 2012 recreational harvest estimate for McNary Pool/Reach and the lower Snake River is not available.
-During 2001-2010, when the retention season in this area was open year-round, white sturgeon harvest in this river section averaged 312 fish annually.
+Sturgeon recreational fisheries in the Bonneville, The Dalles, and John Day pools are managed with intensive in-season creel surveys.
+The recreational fisheries in the Columbia and Snake reaches above McNary Dam are monitored through angler catch record cards.
+Due to normal delays in angler catch record card reporting, a 2013 recreational harvest estimate for McNary Pool/Reach and the lower Snake River is not available.
+During 2001-2009, when the retention season in this area was open year-round, white sturgeon harvest in this river section averaged 312 fish annually.
 In 2010 the states modified the above McNary sturgeon retention fishery to February 1 through July 31 based on concern about increasing harvest levels in recent years.
+This action reduced the annual harvest to an average of 110 sturgeon during 2010-2012 seasons.

-2013 Zone 6 Sturgeon Fisheries Expectations
+2014 Zone 6 Sturgeon Fisheries Expectations

-The SMTF is scheduled to meet January 22, 2013 to review 2012 management, results of the 2012 stock assessment in Bonneville Pool, and to discuss management options for 2013, including catch guidelines.
+The SMTF is scheduled to meet in February 2014 to review 2013 management, results of the 2013 stock assessment in John Day Pool, and to discuss management options for 2014, including catch guidelines.

-As per permanent regulations, the treaty Indian commercial setline season is scheduled for January 1-31, 2013.
-The treaty Indian winter season commercial gillnet fishery will begin on February 1.
+As per permanent regulations, commercial treaty Indian fisheries include a setline season during January 1-31 and a gillnet fishery during February 1-March 21.

-As per permanent regulations, Zone 6 recreational seasons began January 1, 2013 and continue until guidelines are met.
-Angler catches and effort in Bonneville Pool during the winters of 2011 and 2012 were substantially higher than normal, likely due at least in part to a lack of sturgeon retention opportunities during the winter in areas downstream of Bonneville Dam.
-Managers met on December 18, 2012 and adopted a split season for Bonneville Pool, allocating 1,150 sturgeon to the winter season with retention allowed January 1-February 10.
-The summer retention season is expected to be set in May and will likely to begin in June.
+As per permanent regulations, Zone 6 recreational seasons began January 1, 2014.
+Recreational fisheries in The Dalles and John Day pools are scheduled to continue until guidelines are met.
+Since 2011, managers have split the harvest allocation in Bonneville Pool between a winter and a summer season.
+Managers met on December 11, 2013 and set a January 20 closure date for the 2014 winter retention period in Bonneville Pool.
+The summer retention season is expected to be set in either March or April and will likely begin in June.